Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Debug

-Once a switch is saved, you can enable debugging through the hamburger menu up in the top right.
+Once a switch is saved, you can enable debugging through the top right menu up in the top right.
 List conditions will use what ever is in the data object (you do not need to add data to your keys) while Template conditions and sequence templates will need to access the data variable (eg data.{event_key} ).

 Once enabled, open your browser dev console to view debugging output